variantstudios/compasshighschool.org/pages/pac/index.md

 ### Mission

-*The Compass Community Collaborative School Parent Action Council (PAC) is a parent volunteer organization whose objective is to enhance and enrich the educational and social environment for all members of the Compass community.*
+The Compass Community Collaborative School Parent Action Council (PAC) is a parent volunteer organization whose objective is to **enrich school culture and the student experience.**

 ### Meetings